GregGlickert/LargeScaleBLA/README.md

 # Large Scale model of the BLA
 ## There are several different simulations the can be ran for this model.
 Each simulation config contains different simulation parameters.
-To change which simulation config is used you can edit the batch_run_hom.sh script.You can also change when the tone and shock are present by changing things in the build_inputs.py script.Finally you can change how long each simulation is ran for by chaning tstop in each config.
+To change which simulation config is used you can edit the batch_run_hom.sh script.You can also change when the tone and shock are present by changing things in the build_inputs.py script.Finally you can change how long each simulation is ran for by changing tstop in each config.
 | config      | run |
 | ----------- | ----------- |
 | simulation_configECP_base_homogenous.json      | Baseline |